Dre Greenlaw

-Ke'Aundre J'Quan Greenlaw (born May 25, 1997) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
-He played college football for the Arkansas Razorbacks and was selected by the San Francisco 49ers in the fifth round of the 2019 NFL draft.
+Ke'Aundre J'Quan Greenlaw (born May 25, 1997) is an American professional football linebacker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Arkansas Razorbacks and was selected by the 49ers in the fifth round of the 2019 NFL draft.
+Greenlaw has also played for the Denver Broncos.

 Early life

-Greenlaw grew up in group homes and shelters in Arkansas from the age of 8.
-At 14 he met Brian Early, defensive coach for Fayetteville High School.
+Greenlaw grew up in group homes and shelters in Arkansas from the age of eight.
+At age 14, he met Brian Early, the defensive coach for Fayetteville High School.
 The Early family invited Greenlaw to live with them and formally adopted him at age 21.

 Greenlaw attended Fayetteville Public Schools, playing for a Fayetteville High School football team that won the Class 7A 2011 state championship.
 He was named to the Arkansas Democrat-Gazette preseason "Super Sophomore" team in 2012.
-Greenlaw started at cornerback, recording 53 total tackles, two forced fumbles, five pass breakups, and an interception on a team that repeated as 7A state champions.
+Greenlaw started at cornerback, recording 53 total tackles, two forced fumbles, five pass deflections, and an interception on a team that repeated as 7A state champions.
 As a junior, he moved to strong safety.
-He was considered a three-star recruit by Rivals.com.
+Greenlaw was considered a three-star recruit by Rivals.com.